 Social work is at heart a liberal humanist project informed by a strong human rights framework.
 This edited collection draws on the literature on affect, feminist new materialism and critical posthumanism to critique the liberal framework, which includes human rights.
-Disrupting anthropocentrism in social work which positions humans as an elite species at the centre of world history, this book develops an ethical sensibility that values entanglements of human, non-human life and the natural environment.
+Disrupting the anthropocentrism in social work which positions humans as an elite species at the centre of world history, this book develops an ethical sensibility that values entanglements of humans, non-human life and the natural environment.

 Table of Contents

 - What Comes After the Subject?
 Towards a Critical Posthumanist Social Work

 - An Invitation into the Trouble with Humanism for Social Work